 You can drive using your UK driving licence, but you must have it with you at all times.
 The standard of driving varies and there are frequent accidents.
 Be particularly careful when driving after dark as pedestrians and unlit motorcyclists are serious hazards.

-On 21 November 2015 a British tourist was assaulted by bystanders following a minor car accident.
+In November 2015 a British tourist was assaulted by bystanders following a minor car accident.
 If you’re involved in a road accident report it to the police.
 If you’re worried about your safety at the scene of an accident you should go to the nearest police station straight away.

 In August 2014, a young British tourist drowned whilst swimming with the dolphins in Tamarin Bay.
 If you’re taking part in any type of water sports, make sure that the operator holds a valid permit issued by the Ministry of Tourism, there are life jackets on board and the captain has a means to contact the coastguard if necessary.